CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_intro.md

 ## Expressing interest

-Please express your interest by filling out the form on the [registration page](take_part/registration).
+Please [register registration](take_part/registration).
 And also sign up to our [Google group](https://groups.google.com/g/cadenza-challenge) for alerts and discussions about the challenges.

 ## References